Polygamy: Anglican Communion

-Latter Day Saint movement
+Latter Day Saint movement (Mormonism)

 In accordance with what Joseph Smith indicated was a revelation, the practice of plural marriage, the marriage of one man to two or more women, was instituted among members of The Church of Jesus Christ of Latter-day Saints in the early 1840s.
 Despite Smith's revelation, the 1835 edition of the 101st Section of the Doctrine and Covenants, written after the doctrine of plural marriage began to be practiced, publicly condemned polygamy.
 This scripture was used by John Taylor in 1850 to quash Mormon polygamy rumors in Liverpool, England.
 Polygamy was made illegal in the state of Illinois during the 1839–44 Nauvoo era when several top Mormon leaders, including Smith, Brigham Young and Heber C. Kimball took multiple wives.
 Mormon elders who publicly taught that all men were commanded to enter plural marriage were subject to harsh discipline.
 On 7 June 1844 the Nauvoo Expositor criticized Smith for plural marriage.

 The Church of Jesus Christ of Latter-day Saints (LDS Church)

 After Joseph Smith was killed by a mob on 27 June 1844, the main body of Latter Day Saints left Nauvoo and followed Brigham Young to Utah where the practice of plural marriage continued.
 In 1852, Brigham Young, the second president of the LDS Church, publicly acknowledged the practice of plural marriage through a sermon he gave.
 Additional sermons by top Mormon leaders on the virtues of polygamy followed.
+In 1866 Young then gave a sermon on the "beneficial effects of polygamy" and stated "The only men who become Gods, even the Sons of God, are those who enter into polygamy".
 Controversy followed when polygamy became a social cause, writers began to publish works condemning polygamy.
 The key plank of the Republican Party's 1856 platform was "to prohibit in the territories those twin relics of barbarism, polygamy and slavery".
 In 1862, Congress issued the Morrill Anti-Bigamy Act which clarified that the practice of polygamy was illegal in all US territories.
 The LDS Church believed that their religiously based practice of plural marriage was protected by the United States Constitution, however, the unanimous 1878 Supreme Court decision Reynolds v.
 United States declared that polygamy was not protected by the Constitution, based on the longstanding legal principle that "laws are made for the government of actions, and while they cannot interfere with mere religious belief and opinions, they may with practices."